AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/transfer-data-to-ocs.md

 ## Name the transfer and set data privacy settings

-To name the data transfer, follow these steps:
+To name the data transfer:

 1. In the left pane, select **Data Collection** > **PI to OCS Agents**.